-After finally getting my Cetus3D MkII printer I was eager to start to print.
+After finally getting my Cetus3D MkII 3D-printer I was eager to start to print.
 When I started through the steps to calibrate the printer by adjusting the build plate height, but the print head/nozzle refused to get close enough to the build plate to finish the calibration!
-The cables on the motor came in contact with the chassis!
-So the nozzle was 5mm from the build plate and couldn’t get any closer by increasing the step values.
-Well, the fix turned out to be easy.
+The cables on the motor came in contact with the chassis of the printer!
+So the injector was 5mm from the build plate and couldn’t get any closer by increasing the step values.
+But there is an easy fix for the problem.

 Lean the whole assembly back and loosen the hex screw for the Z-axis adjustment plate using the supplied wrench.